ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 ## TAM Behavior {#tam}

-When the ProcessConnect API is invoked, the TAM sends a QueryRequest message.
+When the ProcessConnect API is invoked, the TAM sends a QueryRequest message using a cipher suite chosen by the TAM (e.g., based on the TAM URI at which the ProcessConnect API was invoked as discussed in {{ciphersuite}}).

 When the ProcessTeepMessage API is invoked, the TAM first does validation as specified in {{validation}}, and drops the message if it is not valid.